-Our Tour-proven golf fitness programs — based on the biomechanics of the golf swing — provide full-body strengthening without tightening you up.
+Our Tour-proven golf fitness routines — based on the biomechanics of the golf swing — provide full-body strengthening without tightening you up.
 And you’ll also be amazed at just how far you’ll be out-hitting your formerly arms-y self.
 All.
 Day.
 Long.

 In a perfect world, when you’re out on the course, all you’re thinking about is what shot you want to play, the distance to your target, the wind direction, and your club selection.
 Unfortunately, most players spend more time worrying about their golf posture, their achy lower back, and how much the next shot will hurt their knee.
 All of these mental distractions will negatively affect your swing and your game.
 (It’s like trying to ignore your “Check Engine” or “Low Tire Pressure” light when you’re driving!)

 By optimizing your body to play the game with the same Tour-proven golf fitness program used by the best players in the world, you can remove a lot of that worry, doubt, and distraction.
 When you replace that worry with the confidence that your body can powerfully and comfortably swing the club, you can start to focus on the things that really matter, like hitting the ball longer and with better accuracy.